ePages-de/epages-docs/apps/install-app.md

 Your app cannot access ePages data without getting authorisation from the merchant first.
 In this section we will help you through this authorisation process.

-{% callout info PRO TIP %}
+{% callout info PRO TIP: %}
 This process describes a perfect scenario.
-During app development, ensure you consider common pitfalls, e.g. call limit exceeded, network failure, communication errors etc.
+Make sure you gracefully handle failures, call limits, communication errors etc.
 {% endcallout %}

 # Credentials